-Domestic demand for transport fuels will continue to decline for both gasoline and diesel; but global security concerns will likely point to healthy inventory builds across commodities.
-China plays a pivotal role and is expected to announce its plans for stock builds in the first quarter.
+Domestic demand for oil transport fuels continue to decline for both gasoline and diesel; yet global security concerns point to healthy inventory builds across commodities – but how big will they be?
+China plays a pivotal role and is expected to announce its plans for stock builds in the first quarter, but even so price and geopolitics matter.
 Both the declining demand for transport fossil fuels and the increase in stockpiling have enormous implications for overall balances for oil markets ahead.
-At the same, China is the leading producer of renewable energy and clean technologies further impacting the global energy landscape.
+At the same time, China is a leader in the global growth of power demand, and as the leading producer and exporter of renewable energy and clean technologies how will it impact the global energy landscape in the year ahead?

-Join us for a panel discussion where we explore China’s role in the energy market through its inventory management strategies, renewable energy investments and exports, and more.
+Join us for a panel discussion where we explore China’s role in the energy market including through its GDP growth this year, its inventory management strategies, renewable energy investments and exports, and more.

 This will be a virtual session via Zoom Webinar from 12:00 until 1:30 PM ET.
 Additional details will be provided to registered attendees prior to the session.